thabbott/PRACTES_HPC/README.md

 store r3, retval    (store the data in register 3 in a special "return value" location in RAM)
 ```

-Different types of processors use different instructions sets, so the same program will be converted to different machine code if it runs on e.g. an Intel processor (which uses the x86 instruction set) and an IBM processor (which uses the Power instruction set).
+Different types (or "architectures") of processors use different instructions sets, so the same program will be converted to different machine code if it runs on e.g. an Intel processor (which uses the x86 instruction set) and an IBM processor (which uses the Power instruction set).
 Generally speaking, programs will run more quickly if they require a relatively short sequence of instructions.

 ### Language 1: Python

 Python programs are never converted directly to machine code.
-Instead, they are translated into machine-independent code objects that run on the "Python virtual machine"---which is itself a program, often written in C. Using the Python virtual machine has many advantages.
-If you want to add a new Python language feature, you don't have to figure out how to convert
+Instead, they are translated into machine-independent code objects that run on the "Python virtual machine"---which is itself a program, often written in C. Because the translation process doesn't depend on the instruction set used by the computer hardware, the Python virtual machine makes it much easier to run Python on a variety of processor architectures.
+However, the extra layer of software between the program and the hardware introduces some overhead that slows program execution.

 Start a python interpreter and measure the time to solution for *N* = 1,000,000 by running
 ```python